This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Chang fen

-Steamed rolled rice noodles with tofu, hoisin sauce, a chilli sauce and roasted sesame seeds – delish!
+Steamed rolled rice noodles with tofu, hoisin sauce, a chilli sauce and roasted sesame seeds – delicious!

 Dim Sum

 Mr. Pau’s dim sum street food stall is a bit hit with visitors to the night market.
-They are super tasty and really cheap – 5 dumplings cost just 4RM.
+They are super tasty and really cheap – 5 dumplings cost around 4RM.

-All of the dancers were wearing red t-shirts so they likely belonged to a senior dancing group (or have started a local fan-club for ‘Dancing with the Stars’).
+All of the Jonker Street dancers were wearing red t-shirts so they likely belonged to a senior dancing group (or have started a local fan-club for ‘Dancing with the Stars’).

-Their passion for life was so enthusing that we grabbed some ice-cold beers from a local 7 Eleven and spent a good amount of time watching their crazily cute choreographed numbers – who needs TV when you something as wonderful as this unfurling right in front of your very eyes?!
+Their passion for life was so enthusing that we grabbed some ice-cold beers from a local 7-Eleven and spent a good amount of time watching their crazily cute choreographed numbers – who needs TV when you see something as wonderful as this unfurling right in front of your very eyes?!

-If you still have a thirst after exploring the night market in Melaka, we’d recommend heading Geographer’s Cafe on Jonker Street, or to the bars along Malacca’s river, just a short walk from the main entrance to the Jonker Street market.
+If you still have a thirst after exploring the night market in Melaka, we’d recommend heading to Geographer Cafe on Jonker Street, or to the bars along Malacca’s river, just a short walk from the main entrance to the Jonker Street Night Market.

 Indulge in some happy hour beers and raise a glass to having successfully navigated the night market, a nicely suffused stomach and the bag full of bargains you’ve just likely just bought from the market (or is that just us)?

-What is the address for Jonker Street Night Market and the opening hours?
+What is the address for Jonker Street Night Market?

 Address: Jonker Street Night Market, Jalan Hang Jebat, 75200 Malacca, Malaysia